 III.A.2.4.1.
 Purpose.

 The mitigation measures set forth in this Appendix A for mitigation of market power are intended to provide the means for the Internal Market Monitor to mitigate the market effects of any actions or transactions that are without a legitimate business purpose and that are intended to or foreseeably could manipulate market prices, market conditions, or market rules for electric energy or electricity products.
 Actions or transactions undertaken by a Market Participant that are explicitly contemplated in Market Rule l (such as virtual supply or load bidding) or taken at the direction of the ISO are not in violation of this Appendix A. These mitigation measures are intended to minimize interference with open and competitive markets, and thus to permit to the maximum extent practicable, price levels to be determined by competitive forces under the prevailing market conditions.
 To that end, the mitigation measures authorize the mitigation of only specific conduct that exceeds well-defined thresholds specified below.
 When implemented, mitigation measures affecting the LMP or clearing prices in other markets will be applied ex ante.
-Nothing in this Appendix A, including the application of a mitigation measure, shall be deemed to be a limitation of the ISO’s authority to evaluate Market Participant behavior for potential sanctions under Appendix B of this Market Rule 1.
+Nothing in this Appendix A, including the application of a mitigation measure, shall be deemed to be a limitation of the ISO’s authority to evaluate Market Participant behavior for potential referral under Section III.A.19.

 III.A.2.4.2.
 Conditions for the Imposition of Mitigation.